 Being located nearby Kanazawa, the airport services one of Japan’s most popular cities for both Japanese and international visitors.
 Fights from Komatsu also connect the region to Okinawa while other routes also service both Narita Airport and Haneda Airport in Tokyo.
 Komatsu is a small, regional airport with a single three-level terminal building.
 As such, navigating the airport is simple.
 There are multiple flights each day and moving to and from the airport is easy.
 Check-in and airline counters are on the first floor while departure gates – both domestic and international – are on the second floor.

 As the terminus of the Hokuriku Shinkansen Line – running to Tokyo via Nagano – and the Limited Express Thunderbird – running to Kyoto and Osaka via Fukui – Kanazawa Station is a convenient transport hub from where to explore Japan.
-Given the efficiency of the Japanese public transport network, using the train to travel to and from Kanazawa to destinations including Tokyo, Nagano, Kyoto and Osaka will be the best option for most travelers; while using Komatsu for flights to more distant destinations such as Sapporo in Hokkaido and Fukuoka in Kyushu, will be substantially faster than using the train network.
+Given the efficiency of the Japanese public transport network, using the train to travel to and from Kanazawa to destinations including Tokyo, Nagano, Kyoto and Osaka will be the best option for most travellers; while using Komatsu for flights to more distant destinations such as Sapporo in Hokkaido and Fukuoka in Kyushu, will be substantially faster than using the train network.

 For visitors wanting to head straight from the airport to any of the region’s attractions and destinations, arranging a private charter is a great option for doing so directly from the airport.
 As Nagano’s No.1-rated charter and tour operator, we can arrange transport for couples and families along with large groups of up to 44 people per vehicle – see below for details.

 Passengers flying in or out of Komatsu have a range of transport options.
 JR Komatsu Station is the nearest train station, from where regular buses run to and from the airport – taking only 12 minutes.
 Komatsu Station can be reached from Kanazawa Station using the JR Hokuriku Line – 30 minutes / JPY510 – or Limited Express Thunderbird or Limited Express Shirasagi services – 30 minutes / JPY1620 – from Fukui Station.
 Airport shuttle buses also operate from central Kanazawa and Fukui (also stopping at the station), taking 40 minutes /JPY1150 and 60 minutes / JPY1400 respectively to reach the airport.
 For further information, please refer to the bus timetable from/to Kanazawa and bus timetable from/to Fukui (Japanese only).
 For visitors wanting to head straight from the airport to any of the region’s attractions and destinations, arranging a private charter is a great option for doing so directly from the airport – see below for details.

 To reach Nagano City from the airport, take the train or bus to Kanazawa Station and transfer to the Hokuriku Shinkansen.
-There are four services on the Hokuriku Shinkansen Line – the Kagayaki, Hakutaka, Asama and Tsurugi – however only the Kagayaki and Hakuata services connect Kanazawa and Nagano.
+There are four services on the Hokuriku Shinkansen Line – the Kagayaki, Hakutaka, Asama and Tsurugi – however only the Kagayaki and Hakutaka services connect Kanazawa and Nagano.
 Using the Kagayaki, the journey from Kanazawa to Nagano Station takes 65 minutes / JPY8920 or 85 to 90 minutes / JPY8590 using the Hakutaka.

 Operating all year round, we are Nagano’s No.1-rated tour and charter operator, offering a range of services including group tours, private tours and charters.
 We can arrange transport including a private vehicle and driver, along with an English-speaking guide, to transport to, from and between any destinations in the region including Kanazawa and beyond.
 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
-We’d love to be part of that experience and help you discover even more!
+We’d love to be part of your adventure in Central Japan and help you discover even more!

 Why choose us?